async-labs/drizzle/README.md

 Live example of publisher's dashboard: https://app.getdrizzle.com/signup

+If instead of selling content, you're interested in detecting Adblock users and recovering ad revenue, check out our Adblock detector at this repo: https://github.com/tima101/Native-adblock-detector

 **To help you decide if this product is what you need, read these 2 blog posts:**

 1) Part I: https://medium.com/drizzle-blog/how-to-get-more-subscribers-with-a-user-friendly-paywall-part-i-83887372547d#.i3kpg2vaq

 2) Part II: https://medium.com/drizzle-blog/how-to-get-more-paying-users-with-user-friendly-paywall-part-ii-8e09766f62eb#.dwv46xnoa

-# License

-General Public License v3.0.
-We also offer a commercial license in case you don't want to publicly publish and distribute your code.
-The commercial license includes extra features (listed below) that particular types of online publishers would need, for example a metered paywall.

-If instead of selling content, you're interested in detecting Adblock users and recovering ad revenue, check out our Adblock detector at this repo: https://github.com/tima101/Native-adblock-detector

 # Who this product is built for:
 - any publisher with premium content and who believes that advertising revenue should be supplemented with direct revenue;